EXPLAINER: Why California has so many votes left to count - WTOP News

 Counties have 30 days to finish.

-“At the end of the day, we know that every ballot that can be counted is counted and the process is accurate,” Johnson said.
+“At the end of the day, we know that every ballot that can be counted is counted and the process is accurate,” Johnston said.

 COULD IT GO ANY FASTER?

-Note: This story has been corrected to show the proper spelling of the last name of Donna Johnston, not Johnson.